 Viktorija Dubovskienė, a lawyer at AVOCAD, explains what your obligations are and what legal regulations apply to such a situation.

-First of all, she said, it is important to know that the Constitution enshrines an important principle of the inviolability of property.
-"In interpreting this principle, the Constitutional Court has stated that the inviolability and protection of property means that the owner has the right to own, use and dispose of property belonging to him or her, as well as the right to demand that other persons do not violate these rights, and the state has the duty to defend and protect property against unlawful encroachment," Dubovsienė points out.
+First of all, according to the lawyer, it is important to know that the Constitution enshrines the important principle of the inviolability of property.
+“In interpreting this principle, the Constitutional Court has held that the inviolability and protection of property mean that the owner has the right to manage, use, and dispose of the property belonging to him, as well as the right to demand that others not violate these rights, and the state has a duty to defend and protect property from unlawful encroachment,” notes V. Dubovsienė.

 The owner's right to bring a non-statutory action is also enshrined in the Civil Code.
 Under it, the owner can demand the removal of any violation of his or her right, even if it does not entail loss of possession.